-An influenza pandemic can emerge anywhere and spread globally
+An influenza pandemic can start anywhere and spread globally

-- Four influenza pandemics have occurred in the past 100 years.

-- The 1918-19 flu pandemic was the most severe, killing 675,000 Americans and 50 to 100 million people worldwide.
+- Four influenza pandemics have occurred in the past 100 years, and another could occur at any time. - The 1918 flu pandemic was the most severe, killing 675,000 Americans and 50 to 100 million people worldwide. - CDC's influenza laboratory capabilities and epidemiologic networks have strengthened pandemic preparedness by improving influenza surveillance and vaccine strain selection.
+CDC was able to quickly adapt these systems to use for the COVID-19 pandemic response.

-- During a pandemic:

-- medicine may be in short supply

-- vaccines may not be readily available

-- hospitals may be overwhelmed

-- schools and businesses may close